Tuesday, April 1, 2025

 13. Chesapeake, Virginia

-There’s nothing in Chesapeake except the promise of Virginia Beach.
-I’ve had better frozen foods than the one restaurant I tried in Chesapeake, and there's no where decent to stop on the road here!
+Last and very least, the #1 reason why I wanted to make this list, is Chesapeake, Virginia.
+There’s nothing in Chesapeake except the promise of Virginia Beach, and I’ve had better frozen foods than the one restaurant I tried in Chesapeake.

 Sunday, February 18, 2024